 · Always take a walk around your yard before you start mowing.
 Pick up and move any fallen branches, garbage or rocks that may have found their way onto your yard.
 It’ll make mowing simpler and faster if you do this first.

 · If your lawn needs watering, do it infrequently.
-It encourages the roots of the grass to grow deeper.
-Most types of grass need and inch or more of water every week, more if you’re having extremely hot weather.
+This encourages the grass roots to grow deeper.
+Most types of grass need an inch or more of water each week, more if you’re having extremely hot weather.

 · Make sure you aren’t in an area that is having drought conditions.
 If your area is in the middle of a drought and you are out watering the lawn, the fines can be quite large.
 Watering at sunrise or after dusk will help keep water from evaporating too quickly, which means less watering.